 A SIPO is the vehicle for clearly articulating the investment objectives and parameters of the Scheme.
 The SIPO establishes the foundation for the accountability of the Manager of the investment.
 The authority to implement the SIPO is expressed in the Deed of Scheme Management.
-This, along with the Deed of Scheme Management, Limited Partnership Agreement and the Constitution of the General Partner (Governing Documents) are available on the Disclose Register.www.companiesoffice.govt.nz/disclose.
+This, along with other Governing Documents are available on the Disclose Register www.companiesoffice.govt.nz/disclose.